Before You Arrive

 The SEVIS I-901 form must be paid at least three business days prior to your visa interview.
-If you do not pay the SEVIS I-901 fee, then your visa application will be denied.
+If you do not pay the SEVIS I-901 fee, then your visa application will likely be denied.
 Be sure to print a copy of the receipt after you pay and keep it in a safe place.
 You must bring the payment receipt to your visa interview.

 Canadians and other foreign nationals who do not need a J-1 visa stamp will be required to pay the fee before going to the US port of entry.
 The fee CANNOT be paid at the port of entry; please pay at least 3 days before traveling to the US.

 You can complete Form I-901 and pay the fee online.
 Please be sure to enter your information exactly as it appears on your DS-2019 form.

 J-2 dependents are included in the fee and are not required to pay a separate SEVIS fee.

 NOTE: Canadian citizens do NOT need a visa and can skip this step.